matthewblain/crosstowntrail-web/cue-sheets/hike-north.md

 * Just past end of sidewalk, bear left on dirt trail to enter the Laguna Honda Community Trail System.
 * At the Laguna Honda Trail kiosk, take any trail that will take you downhill to the right of the two water tanks to the hospital parking lot.
 * Follow the curb on north end of parking lot (side closest to Sutro Tower).
 Pass a stop sign and then turn right at the “Trail’ sign.
-* Follow a number of switchbacks downhill.
-At the bottom of the hill, bear right and stay on dirt trail.
+* Follow a number of switchbacks downhill and stay on dirt trail into wooded area.
 * Continue down the dirt trail approximately 1/4 mile to a junction.
-Head left and uphill.
+Bear left and go up hill.
 * Continue up the dirt trail.
 At the next junction (near the edge of the parking lot), turn left and go up the dirt trail.
 * Continue about 1/3 mile to a trail kiosk.
 Turn left, then immediately right down a semi-paved path and stairway.
 * Cross Laguna Honda Boulevard at crosswalk.